-AGRI 1101 Agricultural Economics An introduction to the field of agricultural economics as it relates to production, consumption, marketing, prices, supply and demand, records, and finance.
+AGRI 1101 Agricultural Economics

+An introduction to the field of agricultural economics as it relates to production, consumption, marketing, prices, supply and demand, records, and finance.

-AGRI 1106 Introduction to Crop Science 4 credits General principles of field crop production will be discussed.
+AGRI 1106 Principles of Crop Science

+General principles of field crop production.
 Factors such as environmental concerns, economic constraints, weather, soils, soil fertility, varietal differences, cultural practices, and pests will be discussed.
+Course will also cover basic tillage practices, basic crop breeding and development, and harvest techniques of popular field crops.
 Specific crops include corn, soybeans, wheat, and other crops that have potential in the Midwest.

-AGRI 1107 Introduction to Animal 4 credits Science
+AGRI 1107 Principles of Animal 4 credits Science

-An introductory course in the selection, breeding, feeding, management, and marketing of beef, sheep, swine, equine, and poultry.
+Selection, breeding, feeding, management, and marketing of beef, sheep, swine, equine, and poultry.
 Emphasis placed on livestock systems and current production technologies.
+Course also covers principles of livestock breeding/genetics, reproduction, and feed management.

-Introduction to Horticulture 4 credits The student will learn the culture of many horticultural plants.
+AGRI 1114 Principles of Horticulture 4 credits

+The student will learn the culture of many horticultural plants.
 Turf management, floriculture, greenhouse management and landscaping are included in this study.
+Also includes cultural practices, basics of greenhouse management, gardening practices, basic tools of the industry, harvest and sale of selected plants.